AdobeDocs/control-panel.en/help/faq.md

 ### Can I use the Control Panel?

 The Control Panel is only open to product admins of our current customers who have Adobe Campaign hosted on AWS.

-Note that hybrid environments are not yet supported.
+Control Panel allows customers with hybrid hosting model to leverage specific Control Panel capabilities.
+To do this, they need to provide the MID/RT instance URL configured in their marketing instance in Control Panel.
+[Learn more](instances-settings/using/external-accounts.md)

 If you're not an admin, but would like access, please contact your product admin to help add you as an admin.